jiangsongyang/mini-vue/README.md

 # mini-vue
-To implement a mini vue3 for study
+To implement a mini vue3 for learn